openvinotoolkit/security_addon/docs/ovsa_get_started_kvm.md

    Shut down the Guest VM.<br>

-   **Note:** Alternately, you can install the additional package on the Guest VM manually.
+   > **Note**: Alternately, you can install the additional package on the Guest VM manually.
 Refer the [Installing the Guest VM dependency packages for KVM](ovsa_install_guest_dependencies_kvm.md) document to setup the Guest VM manually.

 9. On the host, create a directory to support the virtual TPM device and provision its certificates.
 Only `root` should have read/write permission to this directory: